 Do We Care That Columns Don't Add Up To 12?

 From my experience, this is one of the first considerations designers will need to ask themselves when integrating HTML into Episerver.
 Unless you want Episerver to work differently, it is very common for rows to have more than 12 columns when you work with Episerver, as it's all dynamically generated by content editors.
 Taken from the bootstrap website:

 "If more than 12 columns are placed within a single row, each group of extra columns will, as one unit, wrap onto a new line"

-So, in most situations, your blocks will wrap onto the next line and the end user won't notice a thing, so why use the 'row' class at all?
+In most situations, your blocks will wrap onto the next line and the end-user won't notice a thing, so why use the 'row' class at all?
 The 'row' class is used to make sure that all of the divs inside of it appear on their own line.
-So technically, yes, it's OK to have more than 12 columns in a single row using bootstrap, however, if you adopt this approach all over your website, it is very likely that you will notice 'height' issues in a lot of places.
+Technically, it's OK to have more than 12 columns in a single row using bootstrap, however, if you adopt this approach all over your website, it is very likely that you will notice 'height' issues in a lot of places.
 If you add more than 12 columns, you might not get the correct spacing between rows and your pages might look funny.

 Without the row, class column height will affect how things wrap.
 CSS wise this is because Bootstrap uses CSS floats.
 So by default. if you just allow content editors to drop as many blocks as they want into a content area, you will very likely have height misalignment issues all over your website.

 As you're leaving a lot of the layout to the content editor, my recommendation is to get a developer to configure Episerver in such a way that content editors are forced to work with blocks that ensure the end markup makes the design.
 Bootstrap has been designed to work with 12 columns, and if you don't stick to that principle your HTML may act in unexpected ways, so in 90% of the time it might look OK, but, for a little extra consideration and effort, you can turn your website into a master piece.